Collegeville/e4s-info/e4s-info.md

 - why command in MatLab
 - [shlomif/fortune-mod]
 - [ruanyf/fortunes]
--
+- [bmc/fortunes]

 ### Specific Design Details
 - **Datafile**
     - Use the character \"\%\" as a delimiter
-      - This decision was made by looking at the fortune codes listed above
+      - This decision was made by looking at the fortune codes on GitHub
     - The indentation output in the terminal is dependent on the datafile so authors have the choice to provide more entertaining entries.
 - **Executable**
     - Made using a shell script in order to have fewer dependencies